-- Prescription medicines listed under the Poisons Act such as amphetamines for ADHD must be lodged with the Front Office staff and are stored in a locked cabinet - The doctors prescribed instruction of dosage of medication must also be lodged at the office - Staff are not responsible for supervising correct dosage
+- Prescription medicines listed under the Poisons Act such as amphetamines for ADHD must be lodged with the Front Office staff and are stored in a locked cabinet. - The doctors prescribed instruction of dosage of medication must also be lodged at the office.